mfecane/mfecane.github.io/README.md

 - animate shape on scroll
 - add new shape to page 2
 - remove filter by point numbers
+- make bg transparent, keep only some solid backgrounds, f.e. hi my name bg keep
+- make only rain move, since it can be moved infinitely

 ## ideas